kawa-kokosowa/staticfuzz/README.md

 `callback()` does not need to take any arguments at all.
 It can take any number of arguments, something like `def callback(only_one):` works!

+### Included

+  * `/login secret`: login so you can delete memories. sadly, you need to manually refresh after logging in.
+Try `/login lain` (default).
+  * `/logout`: if you are logged in, this will log you out. again, you need manually refresh after.
+  * `/danbooru search some tags`: Get a random image from [Danbooru](http://danbooru.donmai.us/) which matches the supplied tags.

 ## Built with love